Altinn/altinn-studio-docs/content/events/subscribingtoevents/get-started/api-access/_index.en.md

 This token is provided upon authenticated through Maskinporten or ID-porten.

 {{% notice info %}}
-When subscribing to events published by anything other than an Altinn App, the scope `altinn.event:subscriber` is required.
+When subscribing to events published by a non Altinn App resource, the scope `altinn:events.subscribe` is required.
 {{% /notice %}}